 American male genital cutting and African female genital cutting have similarities.

 - Over 100 million procedures have been performed on current populations.

-- They are unnecessary and extremely painful.
+- They are unnecessary, extremely painful, and traumatic.

 - They can have adverse sexual and psychological effects.